 In addition, the IGO Work Track recommends that one of the following two avenues be added to the UDRP and URS.

-Option A: An Appeals Panel
+Option A: An Appeals Panel (“Super Panel”)

 Within [TBD] business days following the communication of a UDRP or URS panel determination to the parties, either party may file a notice of appeal with the relevant UDRP or URS provider [via the prescribed form under the UDRP/URS/provider’s rules], including payment of any applicable fees.